AndrewAtkinsonBernd/FinalProjectSite/README.md

 ### 10. Comparison of manual search trend findings with data analysis*

 _10a.
-Composite data analysis compared to intial search terms_
+Composite data analysis compared to intial search terms_ _In the below maps, we've used empty hex bins to designate areas of note as an easy reference point for comparison.
+In particular this is used for the downtown core, which is broadly high-income, high-resource, as well as the Desire neighborhood northeast of it, which is broadly low-income, low-resource.
+In addition, however, we note New Orleans East, the corridor of land along the Gulf Intercoastal Waterway, which empties into Lake Borgne on one side and the Mississippi River on the other.
+This area is unique in that it has a skewed mix of resources while also perhaps having the most difficulties around evacuation, due its location.
+In that way, it provides a third variable around which we can note changes and concerns._

 ![Image](maps/ResourceOver.png)